 We’ve also had more than 20 000 people go through our 90 Minute Challenge in the past year and learn to read Korean, and we’ve seen our social media audiences more than triple!
 Korean is definitely spreading, and we have you to thank for it.

 Our official “Learn Korean” Blog launched just over two and a half years ago and we’ve seen the readership continue to grow significantly.
-In 2017, we published more than 70 blog posts thanks to our additional writers we brought on, and we hope to write more and more in 2018.
+We posted a lot more in 2018 than in 2017 thanks to our additional writers we brought on, and we hope to write more and more in 2019.

 Though we published articles on a wide variety of topics related to Korean learning and culture (many of which were inspired by our readers who suggested a lot of the ideas), some of the content we published really resonated with readers and it truly shows in the number of times they were liked, shared and read!